The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 **Opener notes:**

 * We pull with a precast Holy Spirit as a medium-potency GCD that only costs half a GCD (due to precasting).
-Pulling with Shield Lob would be less potency and starts the GCD rolling later while pulling with Intervene moves an Intervene out of Fight or Flight.
+Pulling with Shield Lob would be less potency and starts the GCD rolling later, while pulling with Intervene moves an Intervene out of Fight or Flight.
 * Since the Requiescat oGCD itself does damage, and the Requiescat buff lasts for a long time, we use Requiescat early in the opener to put it under raid buffs like Bard's Battle Voice or Dancer's Technical Finish.

 ### Rotation Loop